TUDublinBlanchBusinessIT/autumn-repeat-project-KevinsProgramming/README.md

 - You can view this contact list and it wont be deleted unless you decide to delete a conatct.

 - There are buttons which can direct you to and from each page.
 With the front page, there is a button which allows you to view the entirety of contacts you have added.
 On that page, it displays names, emails and a delete button.
-There is also button which allows you to return to the original page where you can continue to add contacts if you'dS like!
+There is also button which allows you to return to the original page where you can continue to add contacts if you'd like!